juhp/cabal-rpm/README.md

 # cabal-rpm

 cabal-rpm creates RPM spec files for packaging Haskell Cabal-based packages.
+It can also act as a cabal-install wrapper which installs dependencies packaged in Fedora before running "cabal install".

-This version updates the older cabal-rpm-0.5.1 package by Bryan O'Sullivan (see README.orig) to work with current Cabal and also updated to current RPM packaging conventions defined until now by cabal2spec which is used by Fedora and also OpenSuSE.
+Cabal-rpm was originally created by Bryan O'Sullivan (see README.orig) but has since been updated to work with current Cabal and Fedora Packaging Guidelines replacing cabal2spec.
+It is used by Fedora and (patched) OpenSuSE.
 It is licensed under the terms of the GPL version 3 (see the COPYING file).
-It is designed to replace the simple cabal2spec tool shell script made by the maintainer.

 You can build from source as normal by running `cabal install` or via Hackage with `cabal install cabal-rpm`.